-Women as sexual objects, held captive to their footwear, dates back over a thousand years.
+Sexualizing and objectifying women, held captive by their footwear, dates back over a thousand years.
 During the Tang Dynasty, Chinese girls would bind their feet with strips of cloth to restrict the growth of their feet.
-The smaller the feet, the more attractive, but mobility was completely thwarted.
+The smaller the feet, the more attractive, but their mobility was completely thwarted.

 However, just like the binding of the Chinese girl’s feet, these were all manufactured fictions of beauty.

-What if we redefined what was ‘fierce and what was sexy’?
-What if wearing a shoe that has arch support and preserves the beautiful natural curves and arches of a foot were considered ‘fashion forward?’
-When Kamala wore Timberland boots or her Converse sneakers she was, to my mind, ‘fierce’; she was in control, moving at a swift pace and that was powerful.
-There was no wobble or worry of a trip; Harris could walk reliably on a gum sole that was not going to skid and there was no heel to cause her pain.
+What if we redefined what was fierce and what was sexy?
+What if wearing a shoe that has arch support and preserves the beautiful natural curves and arches of a foot was considered fashion-forward?
+When Kamala wore Timberland boots or her Converse sneakers she was, in my mind, fierce; she was in control and moving at a swift pace.
+It was powerful.
+There was no wobble or worry of a trip; Harris could walk reliably on a gum sole that was not going to skid, and there was no heel to cause her pain.
 It was a refreshing breath of air to see a powerful woman NOT caught up in the male fantasy of footwear.
 Don’t get me wrong, I have no doubt a woman can get a ton done in her high heels.
 Nevertheless, imagine if you gave her the chance to do her work without also having to be uncomfortable, in pain, moving slowly and pleasing a man’s gaze.
 She would be unstoppable.